Cole Hamels: 2011 season

 On December 15, 2010, Cliff Lee returned to the Phillies as he signed a free-agent contract with Philadelphia for five years and $120 million with a vesting option for a sixth year.
 After this signing, the Phillies' starting rotation consisted of Roy Halladay, Roy Oswalt, Cliff Lee, Cole Hamels, and Joe Blanton.
 This rotation was considered one of the best in pitching history by many.
 Halladay, Oswalt, Lee, and Hamels were dubbed the 'Phantastic Phour' by fans and the media.

 Hamels entered the 2011 season with a large amount of excitement and hype from fans and the media.
 By the All-Star game, Hamels was 4–3.
-On July 3, when the rosters for the 2011 MLB All-Star Game in Phoenix, Arizona were broadcast on TBS, it was announced that Hamels was voted onto the National League team along with fellow pitchers and teammates Roy Halladay, Cliff Lee, Plácido Polanco, and Shane Victorino.
-He was not eligible to play, however, because he had pitched the Sunday prior to the All-Star Game.
+On July 3, when the rosters for the MLB All-Star Game were broadcast on TBS, it was announced that Hamels was voted onto the National League team along with teammates Halladay, Lee, Plácido Polanco, and Shane Victorino.
+Hamels was not eligible to play, however, because he had pitched the Sunday prior to the All-Star Game.
 Hamels shared his dismay with this rule, saying, "It's one of those things where people who don't play the game make the rules."

 The Phillies finished with the best record in MLB for the second year in a row.
-In the 2011 National League Division Series against the St. Louis Cardinals, Hamels started Game 3 which resulted in a 3–2 win to give the Phillies a 2–1 series lead, however the Phillies would lose Games 4 and 5 to be eliminated.
+In the National League Division Series against the St. Louis Cardinals, Hamels started Game 3 which resulted in a 3–2 win to give the Phillies a 2–1 series lead, however the Phillies would lose Games 4 and 5 to be eliminated.

 Hamels finished the 2011 season with a record of 14–9, 194 strikeouts, an ERA of 2.79, and a 0.986 WHIP.
-He finished fifth in the Cy Young Award voting behind Clayton Kershaw, Roy Halladay, Cliff Lee, and Ian Kennedy, respectively.
+He finished fifth in the Cy Young Award voting behind Clayton Kershaw, Halladay, Lee, and Ian Kennedy.